 Definition of cha-cha in English:

-1A ballroom dance with small steps and swaying hip movements, performed to a Latin American rhythm: his feet begin to move in an unmistakable cha-cha
+1A ballroom dance with small steps and swaying hip movements, performed to a Latin American rhythm.

 - Latin dance - mambo, cha-cha, rumba, samba, tango, and so on - are Afro-Euro forms defined by the coming together of black, brown, and white peoples in the Americas.